Changes at the Library related to COVID-19/Corona

 • Someone else can return the books for you.
 You can return books at any library within Uppsala university, regardless of where you checked them out as long as you have access to that library.

 • If you don't have a campus card, you can return the books at Carolina Rediviva, Blåsenhus Library or Dag Hammarskjöld Law Library.

 • You can send your books by mail, please use padded envelopes.
 Addresses can be found under "Contact us" on Opening hours and contact.

 • If it is impossible for you to renew or return your loans, please contact Ask the Library

-It is still possible to order interlibrary loans (though, at the moment, only from Swedish libraries).
+It is still possible to order interlibrary loans (though, at the moment, only from Swedish libraries and a few libraries abroad).
 However, a lot of libraries have temporarily shut down their interlibrary loan service.
 Therefore, access to material might be limited.

 - We are glad to help you via phone, chat or e-mail.
 Contact Ask the Library.

 - You can book a session via Zoom to get individual guidance with a librarian.
 This applies to you who is writing an essay and also to researchers and teachers at UU.

 - Students with reading impairments can book an online meeting to register for Legimus.